Ochetellus glaber: Relationship with humans

 O. glaber is viewed as a pest.
 Although it does not sting, it bites and, when crushed, produces a strong odour.
 It enters human homes to gather food, tracking across ceilings, beams and joists and drops ant debris onto surfaces below.
 The ant can also quickly spread because of its high reproduction and dispersal potential.

 O. glaber is more potentially dangerous in some places than in others.
 The United States, and especially the state of California, prohibits the ant from entering lest it should disrupt the country's ecosystems.
 Its relationship with honeydew-producing insects and consumption of parasitoids could disrupt the biological control of certain pests, risking long-term ecological damage that could reduce biodiversity, disrupt natural communities, or change ecosystem processes.
 Therefore, the California Department of Food and Agriculture have intercepted the ant in nursery stock and fresh plants from Hawaii.
 California is especially vulnerable to O. glaber infestation because the state's climate resembles that of those regions where the ant already lives.
 Nonetheless, O. glaber is unlikely to lower crop yields, increase farming costs, degrade water supplies, or likely disrupt Californian agricultural commodity markets.

-In New Zealand, the ant is found only in urban gardens and some homes.
+In New Zealand, the ant is found in urban gardens and some homes.